aviflax/fc4/README.md

-# The FC4 Framework
+# FC4

-FC4 is a [_Docs as Code_][docs-as-code] framework that enables software creators and documentarians to author, publish, and maintain software architecture diagrams more effectively, efficiently, and collaboratively over time.
+FC4 is a [_Docs as Code_][docs-as-code] tool that helps software creators and documentarians author software architecture diagrams using [the C4 model for visualising software architecture][c4-model].

 For more information and to get started using FC4, see [the website][website].